vid/SenseBase/README.md

 Compared to similar projects, components of SenseBase were selected to enable newcomer developers to participate without having to learn a complex "stack."
 An annotating agent or search interface can be created in a dozen lines of Javascript.

-The project will have its greatest value in constant, cohesive, supported development.
-At the same time, it is extremely important to support interoperability between annotation systems to create a smarter, next generation Web.
+The project will have its greatest value in constant, cohesive, supported development, recognizing the importance of supporting interoperability between annotation systems to create a smarter, next generation Web.

+The general software distribution is released under AGPL terms (see COPYING), though selected components and distributions may be released under alternate terms as appropriate to support long term development.

 ## Install